federico-marich-edo/fy25-convert-asse-katas/README.md

 # fy25-convert-asse-katas
-Code catas used during the mentorship program to prepare the ASSE promotion in the Convert area
+Code katas used during the mentorship program to prepare the ASSE promotion in the Convert area

 # Rover Kata Implementation

+Implementation using clean architecture, based on this article: https://www.baeldung.com/spring-boot-clean-architecture

-## Description
+## Description of the problem to be solved

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.